Will-J-Gale/GTA5-Self-Driving-Car/README.md

 This project was inspired by https://github.com/Sentdex/pygta5
 The aim was to make a slightly more realistic GTA5 self-driving car.
 It should obey lane keeping, path following, traffic speed, traffic lights and stop signs.

+## The Model
+This model was trained using ~100,000 images with corresponding steering, brake and throttle commands.
+The architecture was modelled after PilotNet by NVIDIA https://arxiv.org/abs/1604.07316
+However, this network was modified to add three regression heads, one for each command.
+The model was initially only trained using the steering command to learn features in the
+convolution layers.
+After this, two more regression heads were added and only the remaining regression
+layers were trained to create the full model.

 ## What the Model Learned
 * __Path Following__